Lavender is of an ‘especially good use for all griefs and pains of the head’

 At the end of our tour we learnt how the oil is extracted from the most highly scented type of lavender – Maillette lavender and about the oil distillation step by step.
 Can you guess how much oil this year will bring?

-A small market of local products took place around the Hop Shop too featuring honey tasting, garlic-related products, jewelry – and of course lots of lavender: lavender jam, lavender chutney, lavender ice cream, lavender tea and so on!
+A small market of local products took place around the Hop Shop too featuring of course lots of lavender: lavender jam, lavender chutney, lavender ice cream, lavender tea and so on but also honey tasting, garlic-related products, and jewelry!

 On our way home our car was filled with lavender and fresh berries scents – a day well spent indeed!